dartmouth-cs98/dartmouth-cs98.github.io/slides/00_welcome/index_slides.md

 ???
 * common question and every developers first dilemma - what tools to use
-* one person on team django but really maybe not best tool
+* (one person on team django but really maybe not best tool) all groups hate it eventually
 * how data is stored (persistance)
 * how it is served
 * how it is displayed